 This article appears in the digital magazine “Thanks & Giving” presented by the Carolina Weekly Newspaper Group in honor of GivingTuesday on Dec.
-1. We’re so very thankful for being included in the magazine!
-See page 12.
-Thanks & Giving Magazine 2020 by Charlotte Media Group – issuu #CMGGivingTuesday
+1. See page 12.
+Thanks & Giving Magazine 2020 by Charlotte Media Group – issuu #CMGGivingTuesday Our Economic Empowerment programs were given a big boost as we get our East Union Empowerment Center open in Marshville thanks to a generous $10,000 grant from our friends at Tyson.
+We’re so very thankful for partnerships like these to help create a community where all can thrive!

 By Karie Simmons